Sanchit611/testing/README.md

 **Show how the model output differs from a naive baseline (equal-weight) on the same toy input.**

 The naive single-period baseline trades only on the 1-day view: it shorts MSFT today (flipping it from yesterday's long), and is liable to flip it back to long tomorrow - a wasteful round trip repeated day after day, i.e. high turnover.
 MPO, by looking H = 10 horizons ahead and pricing in the turnover and coupling penalties, recognises MSFT's longer-term long trajectory and holds a steadier position rather than chasing the noisy 1-day signal.
-The directional view is broadly preserved while the day-to-day churn is removed, so MPO reaches a similar expected return at materially **lower turnover** - exactly the trade-off the full backtests confirm.
+The directional view is broadly preserved while the day-to-day churn is removed, so MPO reaches a similar expected return at materially **lower turnover** - exactly the trade-off the full backtests confirm **[A1][A2]**.

 ---